mikouzdev/tiktok-ai-chatbot-v2/README.md

 # TikTok AI Chatbot V2

 Responds to comments during TikTok live sessions using OpenAI ChatGPT API and ElevenLabs Text-To-Speech.
+DISCLAIMER: This project is not being updated.
+(2023)

 ## Setting Up